Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Causal de Finetti Theorems

-This contains the Causal de Finetti theorem in Section \ref{sec:causal_de_finetti_bivariate} as a special case when $d=2$.
-Informally, it states that an exchangeable sequence of $d$-dim random variables satisfying an additional set of conditional independence properties with respect to a DAG, can always be represented as a mixture of i.\,i.\,d sequences which all share the same underlying Markov factorization structure as the corresponding DAG.
-The set of conditional independence properties in condition 2 can be interpreted as its decomposition:
+Theorem \ref{thm:causaldf-bivariate} is a special case of Theorem \ref{thm:causaldf-multivariate} when $d=2$.
+Informally, it states that an exchangeable sequence of size $d$ random arrays satisfying an additional set of conditional independence properties with respect to a DAG, can always be represented as a mixture of i.i.d.\ sequences which all share the same underlying Markov factorization structure as the corresponding DAG.
+The set of conditional independence properties in condition $2$ can be interpreted via its decomposition:

-This implies that a node's direct parents are a Markov blanket for its other non-descendant nodes, i.e. if the information about a variable's direct parents is known, then there is sufficient information to infer about the random variable.
-The other non-descendants offer no extra information.
-This conditional independence property is necessary because given a DAG we would like to test whether the parents proposed by DAG indeed contain all the information needed to infer a random variable in a probability distribution.
-Thus, this property matches graphical representation with empirical data evidence.

-Informally, this property states that "the knowledge of the distribution of non-descendant nodes do not help in inferring variables of interest if we know their corresponding parents set, i.e. "$P_{X_i|\textbf{PA}_i} \ind P_{\textbf{ND}_i}$".
-This supports the ICM Principle's postulation that the causal mechanisms are independent.
-Note that $\textbf{PA}_i \subseteq \textbf{ND}_i$.
-This implies "$P_{X_i|\textbf{PA}_i} \ind P_{\textbf{PA}_i}$".
-In addition, this condition connects to the causal and anti-causal learning problem \cite{Scholkopf2012OnLearning}.
-Their work discusses that knowing whether the learning process is from causal or anti-causal direction can facilitate some scenarios in machine learning problems, like covariate shift or semi-supervised learning.
-Here the conditional independence condition states that knowing more information from variables in its causal direction (e.g. non-descendants) will not help us to learn targeted variables, instead only knowing variables from its anti-causal direction (e.g. descendants) will help.

-As an example consider the setting represented by the causal graph on the left.
-Imagine high schools host campaigns to advertise university opportunities which encourage students to apply.
-Whether students apply will lead to their university admission results.
-Suppose we are interested in understanding the mechanism of "Apply|Campaign" (i.e. how influential is school campaign on students' decision to apply).
-This conditional independence says knowing more about what other campaigns the school hosted will not help us.
-Instead knowing another student's decision to apply or another student's university admission result will help.